How to Pray Better

 If we would take a few moments to consider our lives, we could all compile quite a list of things we are thankful for.
 Since we know every good and precious gift comes from God (James 1:17), we should show our gratitude to our Father for them.

 Paul wrote that we should be “giving thanks always for all things to God the Father in the name of our Lord Jesus Christ” (Ephesians 5:20).
-Gratitude alone will probably provide each of us with enough to talk with God about for quite some time every day.
+Thankfulness alone will probably provide each of us with enough to talk with God about for quite some time every day.

 There is an old story about a man who wrote down his needs and others’ needs on scraps of paper and put them in a bag.
 When he prayed he simply asked God to take care of “what is in the bag.”

+If we know someone who is sick, instead of just generally asking God to heal that person, there are probably many details we can add in our prayers to God.
 But that doesn’t describe effective prayer!
 Imagine putting your opinions on scraps of paper in a bag and referring your friends to the bag in lieu of conversation.
 That would be no way to build relationships!

 In the temple, priests burned incense before God.
 The incense was to be “beaten fine” (Leviticus 16:12) so it could release its full aroma.